 array_slice

-The array_slice() function extracts a portion of elements from an array starting at a specified position and returns the extracted elements as a new array.
+The array_slice() function extracts a portion of elements from the array starting from a specified position and returns the extracted elements as a new array.
 The syntax is as follows:

 array_slice(arr, offset, length)

-arrmust be an array type.offsetspecifies the starting position for extraction:- A positive value indicates the
+arrmust be an array type.offsetspecifies the starting element position:- A positive value indicates the

 offsetth element from the left. - A negative value indicates the